 Keynote Speakers Announced for Neuroprosthetics 2010 Symposium

-Kendra Calhoun (left), president of the Amputee Coalition of America, (seen here at Neuroprosthetics 2009) and Col. Jennifer Menetrez, MD (below), physical medicine and rehabilitation physician and director of the Center for the Intrepid at Brooke Army Medical Center, will offer the keynote addresses at Neuroprosthetics 2010, an international symposium organized by the Bioengineering Institute at Worcester Polytechnic Institute (WPI).
+Kendra Calhoun (right), president of the Amputee Coalition of America, (seen here at Neuroprosthetics 2009) and Col. Jennifer Menetrez, MD (left), physical medicine and rehabilitation physician and director of the Center for the Intrepid at Brooke Army Medical Center, will offer the keynote addresses at Neuroprosthetics 2010, an international symposium organized by the Bioengineering Institute at Worcester Polytechnic Institute (WPI).

 "We are pleased and honored to have leaders like Kendra Calhoun and Colonel Menetrez addressing the symposium," said W. Grant McGimpsey, PhD., director of the Bioengineering Institute, professor of chemistry and biochemistry, and professor